earowang/earo.me/content/home/about.md

 +++

-Earo is a second-year Ph.D. student in Department of Econometrics and Business Statistics at Monash University.
-Her research project focuses on tidy data structure and statistical visualisation to support exploration and modeling of temporal-context data, supervised by [Di Cook](http://dicook.github.io) and [Rob J Hyndman](http://robjhyndman.com).
+Hi, I'm Earo.
+I'm a second-year Ph.D. student in Department of Econometrics and Business Statistics at Monash University.
+My research project focuses on tidy data structure and statistical visualisation to support exploration and modeling of temporal-context data, supervised by [Di Cook](http://dicook.github.io) and [Rob J Hyndman](http://robjhyndman.com).

 ```{r}
 print(earowang)